A Year in the Apiary - February Beekeeping Tasks (UK)

 How does February fit into swarm control planning?

 Swarm control itself comes later, but February is the time to read up on methods, prepare spare equipment and identify colonies that may become strong candidates for early swarm control.
-The hive management guide outlines common approaches.
+The Swarm & Queen guide and hive management guide outline common approaches.

 What role do records and HiveTag play in February?